-(b) Mr. Simon Wilkinson was the Managing Director and Chief Executive Officer (CEO) of the Company throughout the year ended 31 March 2019 and up to 23 June 2019.
-In this capacity he was charged with the responsibility of managing the Company's day-to-day operations.
-Dr. John Lambert was appointed as CEO effective from 24 June 2019.
+(b) Dr. John Lambert was appointed as CEO effective from 24 June 2019.
 Dr. Lambert was appointed as a Director of the Company on 6 February 2020.
 Remuneration policies and practices for the CEO are set out below.

 Senior Executives